dsyer/nix-config/updates.md

 and the installed one was `nouveau` (the free one).
 Tried `ubuntu-drivers autoinstall` and it failed, but picking the recommended one from the list and manually installing worked:

     $ sudo apt install nvidia-driver-530-open

+## Zoom

+Download the `.deb` package from zoom.us and attempt to install it with `dpkg -i ...`.
+It fails and you fix it with `sudo apt update --fix-missing; sudo apt install -f`.
+Then it might just work or you can install it again with `dpkg -i ...`.